moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### DELIVERY TIMEOUT Parameter {#delivery-timeout}

-DELIVERY TIMEOUT parameter (key 0x03) MAY appear in a SUBSCRIBE, SUBSCRIBE_OK, or a SUBSCRIBE_UDPATE message.
-It is duration in milliseconds the relay SHOULD attempt forwarding objects.
-If both the subscriber and publisher specify the field, the relay takes min of publisher and subscriber time for the subscription.
-The publisher SHOULD always specify the value received from an upstream subscription when there is one, not the min.
+The DELIVERY TIMEOUT parameter (key 0x03) MAY appear in a SUBSCRIBE, SUBSCRIBE_OK, or a SUBSCRIBE_UDPATE message.
+It is the duration in milliseconds the relay SHOULD continue to attempt forwarding Objects after they have been received.
 The start time for the timeout is based on when the beginning of the Object is received, and does not depend upon the forwarding preference.

+If both the subscriber and publisher specify the field, the relay and subscriber use the min of publisher and subscriber values for the subscription.
+The publisher SHOULD always specify the value received from an upstream subscription when there is one, and nothing otherwise.
 If an earlier Object arrives later than subsequent Objects, relays can consider the receipt time as that of the next later Object, with the assumption that the Object's data was reordered.